What do you think of our new logo? A much needed change for the current year. #BecauseIts2016

 - Using our Twitter followers service?
-Send out tweets pushing for people to add themselves to your email list as more real Twitter users follow you.
+Send out tweets pushing for people to add themselves to your email list as more real fast Twitter users follow you.
 A retweet package on that tweet could make it look even more popular, pushing for more email sign ups.

 - Did you buy SoundCloud plays for your music or podcast?
 The description of your song is ripe for a CTA and a link to your subscription page, and your podcast should add a call to action to subscribe.
 While you’re at it, tell people listening to your podcast a little bit about what they’ll get in these emails.

 Most subscribers see the offer multiple times before they actually decide to take it up.
 Finding new places to advertise will allow you to pitch it to your followers in a few ways, and ultimately lead them to subscribe.

 Like a website, but email.
 Subscribe to our newsletter. http://onforb.es/1N4YDGK

 Subscribe To Forbes’ Entrepreneur And Small Business Newsletters

 Looking for a place where owners and entrepreneurs get inspired, compare notes and ask questions?
 All you have to do is sign up.

 Once you have an email list, the chances are that your subscribers joined for various reasons.
 They don’t all want the same content because not all of it is relevant to them.
 One of the biggest mistakes you can make is not using the segmentation options on offer.

 Here are some of the ways in which you can properly implement segmentation: